kstenerud/concise-encoding/ce-structure.md

 ### Relaxed Equivalence

-Relaxed equivalence is concerned with the question: Does the data destined for machine use come out with essentially the same values, even if there are some type differences?
+Relaxed equivalence is concerned with the question: Does the data come out with essentially the same values, even if there are some type differences?

 #### Integer and Float Equivalence